antoniofractuous/automation-shell-scripting/README.md

 ![linux-user](./images/linux-user-connected.png)

-Congrats!!
-You have just onboarded 11 new Linux users into a server while automating the process using a shell script!
+We have just onboarded 11 new Linux users into a server while automating the process using a shell script!